jonezy35/C170/README.md

 # College

-### This is a repository for my collective college notes per class
+### This is a repository for my college notes about C170 - Data Management & Applications